Chicago police chief out, review launched over black teen's death

 On Tuesday afternoon, Illinois Attorney General Lisa Madigan called on the DOJ’s civil rights division to investigate Chicago police practices, including use of deadly force and the adequacy of its investigation of misconduct allegations.

 Ronald Johnson III was running from police when Officer George Hernandez arrived and seconds later shot him in the back, lawyer Michael Oppenheimer said.
-Police said Johnson had a gun and turned toward officers before being shot.
+Police said Johnson had a gun and turned toward officers before being shot, but Oppenheimer and Johnson’s mother said a yet-to-be released video did not support that description.

+In a Chicago courtroom, a 21-year-old college student was released to home detention on Tuesday on $4,500 bond following his arrest for threatening to kill 16 white male students or staff at the University of Chicago to avenge McDonald’s killing.

-Additional reporting by David Greising, Michael Lansu, Dave McKinney, Karl Plume and Renita Young in Chicago, Brendan O'Brien in Milwaukee, Ben Klayman in Detroit, Julia Edwards in Washington, Barbara Goldberg and Justin Madden in New York, Eric M. Johnson in Seattle and Alex Dobuzinskis in Los Angeles; Writing by Howard Goller; Editing by Jonathan Oatis, Lisa Shumaker and Jacqueline Wong
+Additional reporting by David Greising, Michael Lansu, Dave McKinney, Karl Plume and Renita Young in Chicago, Brendan O'Brien in Milwaukee, Ben Klayman in Detroit, Julia Edwards in Washington and Barbara Goldberg and Justin Madden in New York; Writing by Howard Goller; Editing by Jonathan Oatis and Lisa Shumaker